In the guide

 - movements within a Defra-approved pyramid

-- movements of an animal that is on a vehicle that enters a premises to drop off other animals, provided it does not leave the means of transport whilst on that premises
+- movements of an animal that is on a vehicle which enters a premises to drop off other animals, provided it does not leave the means of transport whilst on that premises

 Pig movements that do not trigger a standstill period include: